 In the opinion of Bond Counsel, assuming the accuracy of and continuing compliance by the Town with its representations and covenants relating to certain requirements contained in the Internal Revenue Code of 1986, as amended (the "Code"), based on existing law, interest on the Bonds is excludable from gross income for federal income tax purposes and is not treated as an item of tax preference for purposes of calculating the federal alternative minimum tax.
 Interest on the Bonds may be includable in the calculation of certain taxes under the Code, including the federal alternative minimum tax on certain corporations, as described in Appendix B - "Form of Legal Opinion of Bond Counsel and Tax Exemption" herein.
-In the opinion of Bond Counsel, under existing statutes, interest on the Bonds is excluded from Connecticut taxable income for purposes of the Connecticut income tax on individuals, trusts and estates and is excluded from amounts on which the net Connecticut minimum tax is based in the case of individuals, trusts and estates required to pay the federal alternative minimum tax.
+In the opinion of Bond Counsel, under existing statutes, interest on the Bonds is excluded from amounts on which the net Connecticut minimum tax is based in the case of individuals, trusts and estates required to pay the federal alternative minimum tax.

-GENERAL OBLIGATION BONDS, ISSUE OF 2013 BOOK-ENTRY-ONLY
+GENERAL OBLIGATION BONDS, ISSUE OF 2014 (BANK QUALIFIED) BOOK-ENTRY-ONLY